Julius Evola: Buddhism

 In his The Doctrine of Awakening (1943), Evola argued that the Pāli Canon could be held to represent true Buddhism.
 His interpretation of Buddhism is intended to be anti-democratic.
 He believed that Buddhism revealed the essence of an "Aryan" tradition that had become corrupted and lost in the West.
 He believed it could be interpreted to reveal the superiority of a warrior caste.
 Harry Oldmeadow described Evola's work on Buddhism as exhibiting a Nietzschean influence, but Evola criticised Nietzsche's purported anti-ascetic prejudice.
 Evola claimed that the book "received the official approbation of the Pāli [Text] Society", and was published by a reputable Orientalist publisher.
-Evola's interpretation of Buddhism, as put forth in his article "Spiritual Virility in Buddhism", is in conflict with the post-World War II scholarship of the Orientalist Giuseppe Tucci, who argues that the viewpoint that Buddhism advocates universal benevolence is legitimate.
+Evola's interpretation of Buddhism, as put forth in his article "Spiritual Virility in Buddhism", is in conflict with the post-World War II scholarship of the Orientalist Giuseppe Tucci, who argues the viewpoint that Buddhism advocates universal benevolence.
 Arthur Versluis stated that Evola's writing on Buddhism was a vehicle for his own theories, but was a far from accurate rendition of the subject, and he held that much the same could be said of Evola's writings on Hermeticism. Ñāṇavīra Thera was inspired to become a bhikkhu from reading Evola's text The Doctrine of Awakening in 1945 while hospitalised in Sorrento.

+Islam

+Evola appears to have appreciated Islam from several perspectives.
+In Revolt Against the Modern World (1934), he regarded Islam as a comprehensive religious tradition, describing it as a religion of pure monotheism that requires no priesthood to mediate between the believer and Allah.
+He also emphasized its strength and warrior-like vitality, as well as the effective coexistence of an exoteric dimension, represented by the Sharia, and an esoteric dimension, represented by Sufism.
+Furthermore, Evola noted that Islam does not subscribe to the doctrine of original sin.
+On these grounds, he regarded Islam as superior to both Judaism and Christianity.
+Furthermore, in the same work, Evola employs the concepts of the “greater” and “lesser holy war,” using these terms as the title of an entire chapter.
+These notions derive from Islamic terminology concerning jihad, and Evola values Islam for what he regards as its heroic doctrine, which he considers analogous to that found in the Bhagavad Gita.